ParthP8399/Task-Manager/README.md

 	- Force Flag: If dependents are found, the deletion is aborted unless the ?force=true query parameter is provided.
 This explicit "force" flag requires the client to acknowledge the potentially breaking 							change.
 	- Cascading Deletes: When a task is deleted (forced or not), all its associated dependency records are also removed to maintain referential integrity

+#  AI Usage Details
+	- Used AI tools to assist with frontend implementation (UI structure and styling suggestions).
+ 	- Leveraged AI for debugging support and resolving  errors.
+  	- Referred to AI for syntax corrections and code snippets to speed up development.